 John Stanley-13 May 1355

 The next morning, the sun had not yet risen when John was woken by a crier—a resonant voice echoing through the clear morning air.
-‘Fifth hour of the day, this twenty-fifth day of the month June, in the year of our Lord thirteen fifty-five, the twenty-eighth year of the reign of our most-honoured King Edward.’
+‘Fifth hour of the day, this thirteenth day of the month of May, in the year of our Lord thirteen fifty-five, the twenty-eighth year of the reign of our most-honoured King Edward.’
 The day again dawned bright and clear.

 Thanks to the packing which had been done the previous day, the company was soon on the move.
 They travelled all day through heavily wooded countryside.
 Sunlight splattered through the branches of the trees, making complex and ever-changing patterns of light and shade on the forest floor.
 The scent of cypress was almost overpowering.
 A thick carpet of pine needles created an unreal silence punctuated only by the calls of a multitude of birds.